andygrunwald/things-with-buzzers-hardware/README.md

 If you are a maker or an engineer or just someone who wants to create and ship awesome things: *Go ahead and make this better*.
 Feel free to fork it and play your changes back via a [Pull Request](https://help.github.com/en/articles/about-pull-requests).

+If you ...
+* are unsure
-If you are unsure or plan to do a more significant rework and you want to get feedback about the idea before you put the effort in: [Open an issue](https://github.com/andygrunwald/things-with-buzzers-hardware/issues/new) and let us talk about your idea.
+* plan to do a more significant rework
+* want to get feedback about the idea before you put the effort in [Open an issue](https://github.com/andygrunwald/things-with-buzzers-hardware/issues/new) and let us talk about your idea.

 You have built your own buzzers and did awesome things with it?
 Write an article in your blog, or tell us the story in an issue or make a Pull Request with a Markdown file.